hungsu/digital-garden-jekyll/_pages/index.md

 # The notes of Hung-Su

+2022-03-02: I've noticed that despite trying to curate my Russia-Ukraine news, I still see politicised garbage such as in Youtube and Instagram.
+Not sure what to do with those.

-2022-02-26: In response to news of the [[2022 Russian invasion of Ukraine]], I found myself doomscrolling and getting angry at propaganda.
+2022-02-26: In response to news of the [[2022 Russian invasion of Ukraine]], I initially found myself doomscrolling and getting angry at propaganda.
+Instead I'll be collecting my preferred sources here.

 2022-02-25: Someone potentially implied I have terrible [[Technical writing]] skills, so I've been thinking about that, along with things from the last update